moan0s/matrix-registration-bot/README.md

 * `!create`: Creates a token that that is valid for one registration for seven days
 * `!delete <token>` Deletes the specified token
 * `!delete-all` Deletes all token

-# Security

-The bot in the current state is very unsafe (unchecked input is fed into requests).

 # Contributing